-Fire Chief » Bryan E. Newberry
+Fire Chief » Scott Moore

 As the leader of the District, the Fire Chief directs the work and efforts of all employees of the District.
-The overall responsiblity for the strategic goals, vision and management of the District are the Fire Chief’s responsibility.
+The overall responsibility for the strategic goals, vision and management of the District are the Fire Chief’s responsibility.
 Not only does the Fire Chief lead and manage the personnel but all facets of the District including Administration, Maintenance, Operations, Prevention, and Training.
 Through delegation the District reaches its full potential through executive leadership and a great staff.
 The Fire Chief coordinates the efforts of the management team to keep all policies, procedures, records, and programs in line with the overall goals, objectives, and mission of the District.

 As a member of the management team, the primary duties of the Deputy Chief include directing the work and efforts of all employees of the District.
 Among the responsibilities are: building maintenance, vehicle and fleet management, equipment inventory, Battalion Chief supervision, firefighter training and development, officer development, recruitment and grants management.